baumandm/vndbjs/guides/01 Getting Started.md

 ## options.parse

 This option will configure vndbjs to parse the results that VNDB.org provides and make seamless improvements to the data.
-Some examples include cleaning up the text in descriptions, converting game lengths (represented by numbers 1 through 5) to their corresponding strings, etc.
+See later sections of the tutorials for examples of the changes